 What are the fees associated with Chase overdraft protection?
-There is a $5 Chase fee that applies for each withdrawal or transfer out of Chase savings account over six per monthly statement period.
+There is a $5 Chase fee that applies for each withdrawal or transfer out of the Chase savings account over six per monthly statement period.
 Still, that’s way cheaper than the $34 Chase overdraft fee.

 What to Do if You’re Charged and Overdraft Fee at Chase

 So, if you’ve been charged a Chase overdraft fee, what do you do?
-Can you have the Chase overdraft fee waives?
+Can you have the Chase overdraft fee waived?
 First thing’s first, don’t panic.
 We suggest contacting the bank first to ask if they will remove it.
 Most of the time, if you don’t have many overdrafts on your account, they’ll give you a free pass the first time.

 The Chase bank customer service phone number is +1 (800) 935-9935.